O) Provisions, Contingent Assets and Contingent Liabilities

 35 Discontinued Operations

-The remaining 3.60 MW of wind assets, which was classified as assets held for sale in the previous year ended 31 March 2023, has been sold off and exceptional gain of ?
-79.65 lakhs has been accounted for during the current year ended 31 March 2024.
+The Company had 3.60 MW of wind assets remaining out of the partial sale transaction, which was classified as assets held for sale for the year ended 31 March 2023, has been sold off and exceptional gain of ?
+79.65 lakhs has been accounted for during the previous year ended 31 March 2024.

 The Company's policy is to maintain a stable and strong capital structure with a focus on total equity so as to maintain investors, creditors and market confidence and to sustain future development and growth of its business.
 In order to maintain the capital structure the Company monitors the return on capital.
 The Company aims to manage its capital efficiently so as to safeguard its ability to continue as a going concern and to optimise returns to all its shareholders.
 For the purpose of the Company's capital management, capital includes issued equity share capital and all other equity reserves attributable to the equity holders, whereas debt includes borrowings which primarily includes the payables pertaining to the purchase of goods, less cash and cash equivalents.